Empathetech-LLC/empathetech_flutter_ui/README.md

 ## The vibes!

 If you build something with EFUI, let us know!
-We'd love to have a third-party [Demo](#demo) section
+We'd love to have a third-party live section

 ## Time